Information about how Derwen College approaches teaching young people with special educational needs

 Richard Opie [email protected] 01691 661234 ext 212

-Access to all Derwen College programmes involves participation in a pre-entry assessment covering aspects of work skills, functional skills, independence skills and other support services as appropriate to the individual.
+Access to all Derwen College programmes involves participation in a pre-entry assessment.
+This assessment covers aspects of work skills, functional skills, independence skills and other support services as appropriate to the individual.
 Combined with information from schools and other agencies, forms the basis of the students’ initial assessment and multi-disciplinary assessment inform programme planning and provision of tailored support.
-Once on programme, students’ progress and risk assessment is closely monitored.
+Student progress and risk assessments are closely monitored once they are on programme.
 This ensures that each individual continues to receive the most appropriate support to enable them to achieve their potential in all aspects of college life.

-For enquiries about students once on programme at Derwen College contact their accommodation or Personal Tutor, who will signpost to the most appropriate person depending on the nature of the enquiry.
+For enquiries about your young person when they are at Derwen College contact their accommodation or Personal Tutor, who will signpost to the most appropriate person depending on the nature of the enquiry.

 Location Information – Derwen College, Gobowen, Oswestry, Shropshire, SY11 3JA